-We made it a point to bring the community to the table - to make sure the action we're taking to address the goals accounts for what matters to our people.
-Stakeholder engagement was embedded throughout the CESMP process as shown in Figure 3.
+Prince William County made it a point to bring everybody to the table - to make sure the action we're taking to address the goals accounts for what matters to our people.
+Stakeholder engagement was embedded throughout the CESMP process as shown in Figure 3 below.
 We took into consideration things like the knowledge of our local experts, the voice of the public, and any unexpected side-effects of our actions.
-A complete list of stakeholders that were engaged during the development of the CESMP are provided in Appendix E. List of Stakeholder GroupsInvolved in CESMP Development.
+Plus, we had to weigh in our County's jurisdiction and think about how realistically these actions could be implemented, both at the county level and out in the community.
+A complete list of stakeholders that were engaged during the development of the CESMP are provided in Appendix B. List of Stakeholder Groups Involved in CESMP Development